-Katherine E. Armstrong has more than 30 years of consumer protection experience from the Federal Trade Commission (FTC).
-While at the FTC, Katherine was deeply involved in the analysis of data broker and big data issues and was part of the team responsible for the May 2014 Commission Report, “Data Brokers: A Call for Transparency and Accountability” and the workshop, “Big Data: A Tool for Inclusion or Exclusion?”
-Katherine also led numerous Fair Credit Reporting Act (FCRA) initiatives, including law enforcement investigations, consent negotiations, rulemakings, and other interpretive policy work.
-During her tenure at the FTC she served as an attorney to former Chairman Janet Steiger and Commissioner Sheila Anthony where she provided advice on the full range of consumer protection issues including those involving unfair or deceptive acts or practices.
+Katherine brings to her practice more than 30 years of consumer protection law enforcement and policy experience from the FTC.
+While at the FTC, Katherine was engaged in policy work associated with data broker and big data issues.
+She led numerous Fair Credit Reporting Act (FCRA) law enforcement investigations that resulted in consent decrees, and oversaw a number of FCRA rulemakings.
+During her tenure at the FTC, Katherine served as an attorney to former Chairman Janet Steiger and Commissioner Sheila Anthony, which involved advising on the full range of consumer protection issues, including those involving privacy and unfair or deceptive acts or practices.

 Awards Methodology (www.drinkerbiddle.com/content/awards)